 The Sandy Hook Promise Innovation Initiative is intended to dove-tail with the government's efforts around smart gun technology and to expand the scope to areas that are beyond what will be included in the government's efforts.
 We feel that this will result in more rapid and thorough exploration of promising new technologies.

-1. The Sandy Hook Promise Funding Solicitation: A nationwide call for entrepreneurs and companies to submit their ideas in the above referenced focus areas for venture capital funding.
+The Sandy Hook Promise Funding Solicitation: A nationwide call for entrepreneurs and companies to submit their ideas in the above referenced focus areas for venture capital funding.
 A subcommittee of The Technical Committee to Reduce Gun Violence along with a group of Venture Capitalists and Angel Investors will vet the ideas and fund the most promising proposals.
+Sandy Hook Promise does not directly fund any initiatives.
+Interested parties can send their proposals to email@example.com for consideration.
+This is an on-going process and there are no deadlines for submissions at this time.

-These two Sandy Hook Promise Innovation Initiatives are an example of how the private sector can foster innovation and help shepherd emerging technologies into viable commercial companies and products.
+The Sandy Hook Promise Innovation Initiative is an example of how the private sector can foster innovation and help shepherd emerging technologies into viable commercial companies and products.